kkatodus/MIRAI-Future-Frame-Prediction-of-Anime/README.md

 * `split_video.py` split the video into cuts with 20 frames images and save them
 * `generate_npy_from_jpeg.py` converts the jpeg files into a single npy file and also resize the image to the desired size

+General Data Collection Pipeline:
+![Data Collection Pipeline](https://cdn.discordapp.com/attachments/1068310123824550019/1089300868714741841/data_processing.jpeg)

 ## Data Visualization
 Data visualization involves two functions that convert the numpy arrays back into video cuts.
 The functions are inside the file `/data_proc/data_proc.py`

-General Data Collection Pipeline:
-![Data Collection Pipeline](https://cdn.discordapp.com/attachments/1068310123824550019/1089300868714741841/data_processing.jpeg)

 ## VATT
-The code for running VATT encoder is under the folder `VATT`
+The code for running VATT encoder is under the folder `VATT` VATT model is configured to the configuration that runs with out input.
+The configuration is set in `main.py` inside the root folder.
+The dataloader that VATT required does not work with our dataset, hence needs to overwrite through the configurations.

+## LSTM Decoder
+A 2D convLSTM is defined in `main.py`
+The output from the VATT encoder is passed into the first hidden state of the decoder.
+Without training, the output was shown in the presentation and the report.
+The sample video is : [need a link]